mouldybread/VodafoneUKVOIPConfig/README.md

 I followed these settings almost exactly as is for my WP810 with one exception.
 I set "Local RTP Port Range" to 200, a higher number is better for the reasons noted above.
 I did not put a space between "Vox3.0".
 The one or two missing options were inconsequential.

-If you are using the OPNSense configuration posted above the correct NAT traversal is as shown in the screen shots: "No." I did provide a stun server address but I was unable to get this to work and instead opted to manually enter my IP.
+If you are using the OPNSense configuration posted above the correct NAT traversal option is as shown in the screen shots: "No." I did provide a stun server address but I was unable to get this to work and instead opted to manually enter my IP.
 Selecting the STUN option for NAT traversal did not work.

 Finally I applied the localisation settings as noted below.